File Transfer with rsync, scp, sftp

 scp your_netid@login.seawulf.stonybrook.edu:/gpfs/home/your_netid/output.txt ./

-Or use wildcards or brace expansion to reduce prompts:
+Or use wildcards or brace expansion:

 scp *.txt your_netid@login.seawulf.stonybrook.edu:subdir